How to Read Barcodes From Image Files (JPEG, PNG, GIF, TIFF, SVG, BMP)

 MaxParallelThreads

-IronBarcode also allow users to enable and tweak the amount of parallel threads execution, which in turn will improve the speed and efficiency of the process.
-Parallel threads means execution of mutiple threads simultaneously on different processors core.
-Default amount for MaxParallelThread
+IronBarcode allows users to enable and tweak the amount of parallel threads execution, which in turn will improve the speed and efficiency of the process.
+Parallel threads mean execution of multiple threads simultaneously on different processor cores.
+The default amount for the MaxParallelThread

 property in IronBarcode is 4.
-Users can adjust them based on the capabilities and amount of resource their machines have.
+Users can adjust them based on the capabilities and amount of resources their machines have.

 Multithreaded

 This property enables IronBarcode to read multiple images in parallel.
-The default for Multihreaded
+The default for Multithreaded

 RemoveFalsePositive

-This property removes any false positive barcode reads.
-False positive barcode reads simply means a false read of barcode values, but identified as valid.
-This can happen due to errors in the sequencing process, such as sequencing errors, or errors in the barcode labeling or preparation process.
+This property removes any false-positive barcode reads.
+False-positive barcode reads simply mean a false read of barcode values, but identified as valid.
+This can happen due to errors in the sequencing process or errors in the barcode labeling or preparation process.
 Therefore, setting RemoveFalsePositive

-as true will remove the false positive barcode readings, thus improving barcode reading accuracy.
-However, if users ought for performance at the cost of accuracy, setting this property to False would help.
-Default value for this property is True.
+as true will remove the false-positive barcode readings, thus improving barcode reading accuracy.
+However, if users opt for performance at the cost of accuracy, setting this property to false would help.
+The default value for this property is true.

 Speed